-These guys seem to do incredibly well when provided with a heat mat that is controlled by a pulse-proportional thermostat.
+These guys do incredibly well when provided with a heat mat controlled by a pulse-proportional thermostat.
 The mat should be set up underneath the tank with the thermostat probe stuck between it and the underside of the glass.

 If you prefer, you can instead use a ceramic heat emmiters.
 These are ideal for nocturnal animals that require low humidity, though they are a little more pricey.
 Again, they should be used with a pulse-proportional thermostat.

 Set the thermostat temperature to 90-95F (30-35C) and keep an eye on the temperature on the inside of the tank by using a digital thermometer probe or infrared thermometer gun.
 This temperature will be ideal for the warm end.
 Let the temperature fall to 80-85F(26-29C) at night.